Course Descriptions and Numbers

 You will be introduced to the construction industry through the construction of several woodworking projects designed to increase your skills to successfully enter an approved apprenticeship program.

-Course instruction will include safety, tools, equipment, materials, and processes of residential construction through the use of textbooks, video, lectures and hands-on activities.
+Course instruction will include safety, tools, equipment, materials, and processes of residential construction through the use of textbooks, video, lectures, and hands-on activities.
 Topics will include simple repairs and remodeling projects around the house to building new construction.
 Materials that will be covered are: cement, concrete, doors and windows, lumber, siding, and roofing.
 Processes covered are: lots, permits, foundations, framing, plumbing, electrical, and finishing.
 Related instruction will pertain to basic math related to the carpentry trade used in print reading and estimating materials and cost.
 This class is a prerequisite for Construction Technology.
 Interested students may take this course multiple times to expand their carpentry knowledge and skills.

 Consumer Automotive is a course designed to introduce students to the general aspects of buying, owning and operating an automobile.
 This course has been specifically designed to appeal to both genders and is not intended to be an automotive technician’s course.
 Topics to be included are financing and car purchasing, new versus used, purchase versus lease, systems of the automobile, emergency preparation, steps to be taken in the event of an accident, and general maintenance will be explored.
 Lab activities will consist of exercises you, as an automobile owner, will experience in owning and operating a vehicle.
-The instructor will request the students to do hand on activities similar to the basic car care, general maintenance and emergency repair you will experience when you own an automobile.
+The instructor will request the students to do hands-on activities similar to the basic car care, general maintenance and emergency repair you will experience when you own an automobile.
 So if you plan on owning a vehicle this course is for you.

 This course starts with an introduction to occupations with a directed focus on automotive repair technology and related industries.
 Students use specialized equipment, service information, and service bulletins.
 The course will develop student knowledge and skills in entry-level tasks required when working in a repair related occupation.